Cato (CATO)

 Executive Vice President and Chief Financial Officer

-Gordon Smith
+Gordon D. Smith

-Executive Vice President, Chief Real Estate and Store Development Officer
+Executive Vice President and Chief Real Estate & Store Development Officer

-Jeffrey Shock
+Jeffrey R. Shock

-Senior Vice President & Controller
+Senior Vice President and Controller

 Mr. Shock serves as the Senior Vice President and Controller of The Cato Corporation.